-This Weekly Market Update reviews the top 3 market headlines: Brexit begins, consumer spending boosts growth and U.S. deficit approaches dangerous level.
+This Weekly Market Update reviews the top 3 market headlines: target inflation, OPEC production cuts and wage growth.

 What are leveraged loans?
 And could your organization’s investment portfolio benefit from including them in the mix?
 This white paper provides the background you need to understand leveraged loans so you can ask your investment advisor the right questions.

 In many instances, employees request Family and Medical Leave Act (FMLA) leave in blocks of time covering days or weeks, but FMLA leave may also be taken “intermittently” or on a “reduced leave schedule.”
 Intermittent leave is FMLA leave taken in separate blocks of time for a single illness or injury.
 FMLA leave based upon a reduced leave schedule reduces an employee’s usual number of working hours per workweek, or hours per workday.
 Regardless of the increment in which leave is taken, it is important for employers and employees to understand how FMLA leave may be scheduled.
 To facilitate scheduling and taking FMLA leave, consider our targeted action items:

 Presentation Slides from the Claims Practice webinar: Supply Chain Brain that took place on April 20, 2017.

 In certain circumstances, you may require that an employee submit a medical certification to support the employee’s need for Family and Medical Leave Act (FMLA) leave.
 The certification will allow you to obtain information related to the FMLA leave request, including the likely periods of absences, and verify that an employee, or the employee’s family member, has a serious health condition.
 The certification must be completed by the employee and, as appropriate, by a healthcare provider.
 To facilitate the certification process, consider our targeted action items: